jWatsonDev/100-days-of-code/log-round-nov2021.md

 2. Improve in the following technologies: Jenkins, Ansible, Docker, Kubernetes, Terraform, AWS, Azure, etc.
 3. Goals may evolve depending upon what I need to learn more about for work

+### Day 24: Dec.
+1 2021

+**Today's Progress**: Still hands-on with docker.
+I use docker, but this is increasing my understanding of how things work under the hood.

+**Thoughts:** Vacation day!
+Who's more excited?
+Me or the kids? 😄

 ### Day 23: Nov.
 30 2021

 **Today's Progress**: Started in28minutes DevOps course.
 All things Docker today.